influxdata/influx-cli/README.md

    cd influx-cli
    ```

-2. If you're building a different version or commit, you may need to update and rebuild the _openapi_ git submodule.
+2. Build the CLI.
+The `make` and `make influx` commands write the new binary to `bin/$(GOOS)/influx`.

    ```
-   git pull --recurse-submodules
-   make openapi
+   make
    ```

+### Updating openapi

+If you change or update your branch, you may also need to update `influx-cli/openapi` and regenerate the client code.
+`influx-cli/openapi` is a Git submodule that contains the underlying API contracts and client used by the CLI.
+We use [`OpenAPITools/openapi-generator`](https://github.com/OpenAPITools/openapi-generator) to generate
+the HTTP client.

+To update, run the following commands in your `influx-cli` repo:

+1. Update the _openapi_ Git submodule.
+The following command pulls the latest commits for the branch and all submodules.

+   `git pull --recurse-submodules`

+2. With [Docker](https://docs.docker.com/get-docker/) running locally, regenerate _openapi_.

+   `make openapi`

-3. Build the CLI.
+3. Rebuild the CLI

-   `make` or `make influx`
+   `make`

-The `make` command writes the binary to `bin/$(GOOS)/influx`.

 ## Running the CLI

 After building, use `influx -h` to see the list of available commands.